 In the 1979 Rolling Stones issue, the Blues Brothers were front page news, and so were their iconic sideburns and dot of facial hair just underneath the bottom lip.

 Unique Ways to Customize Your Facial Hair

 We also wanted to look at the newer styles and current celebrities sporting this style.
 Here you can see longer soul patches with fuller beards, matched with stubble, and clean-shaven looks.

 Robert Downey, Jr. AKA Tony Stark Beard

-The Tony Stark beard has garnered a lot of attention for its unique shape and style that includes a longer soul patch.
+The Tony Stark beard has garnered a lot of attention for its unique shape and style that includes a wide soul patch.

 Brad Pitt Soul Patch with Goatee

 As the actor grows older, he has experimented with a full beard and clean-shaven looks.
 Here, he opts for a little tuft of bottom hair with a thick goatee.

 The talk show host and entertainer Howie Mandel has always had a clean look with a patch of hair just beneath his bottom lip.
 For more on this look, see our guide and all bald with a beard styles.